elastio/bon/website/docs/guide/limitations.md

 ## Conditional compilation

-Conditionally-compiled members aren't support yet.
+Conditionally-compiled members aren't supported yet.
 The blocker for this feature is a lack of support for attributes in `where` bounds in the language.
 See [rust-lang/rust/#115590](https://github.com/rust-lang/rust/issues/115590) for details.

 [open an issue]: https://github.com/elastio/bon/issues